-Sometimes after long time not touching the backend we tend to forget what was the password for mysql root account and we will need to change it to be able to access our databases to clean them or add new database.
+Sometimes after a long time of not touching the backend, we tend to forget the password for the mysql root account, and we will need to change it to be able to access our databases to clean them or add new ones.

-First thing you need to do is to stop your mysql daemon.
-This depending on your operating system can be done dunning service or systemctl commands.
-For more clear understanding will assume that we are on a debian 7. x environment, so we will stop the mysql daemon using service commands.
+The first thing you need to do is to stop your mysql daemon.
+Depending on your operating system, this can be done by dunning service or systemctl commands.
+For more clear understanding will assume that we are on a Debian 7. x environment, so we will stop the mysql daemon using service commands.

 #service mysql stop

-When we made sure that the mysql daemon is stopped we need to start the mysql but skipping the grant tables where mysql stores the passwords:
+When we made sure that the mysql daemon was stopped, we needed to start the mysql but skip the grant tables where mysql stores the passwords:

 You should see the mysql start successfully.
-One a side note this command will run in the forground therefore any new command will have to be executed in a new shell.
+On a side note, this command will run in the foreground; therefore, any new order must be executed in a new shell.

-Now you should be able to connect to your mysql database without root password
+Now you should be able to connect to your mysql database without a root password

 #mysql -u root

-Once connected to the database you can update the password running the following commands in the mysql shell:
+Once connected to the database, you can update the password by running the following commands in the mysql shell:

 mysql> update user set Password=PASSWORD('new-password') where user='root'; mysql> flush privileges; mysql> exit

-Now it’s time to kill your current mysql daemon and start the mysql normally.
+Now it’s time to kill your current mysql daemon and start the mysql usually.

 #killall -9 mysqld_safe #service mysql start

-You can actually try these commands on our platform in few minutes utilizing our PCS (Private Cloud Solution) which allows you to have VPSie(s) on a private network – NAT – Port forward – traffic control for inbound and outbound – multiple gateway IPs which you could use for the load-balancing and failover.
+You can try these commands on our platform in a few minutes utilizing our PCS (Private Cloud Solution), which allows you to have VPSie(s) on a private network – NAT – Port forward – traffic control for inbound and outbound – multiple gateway IPs which you could use for the load-balancing and failover.

 MySQL is an open-source relational database management system used to store and manage data.
 You may need to reset the root password if you forget it or suspect that it has been compromised.